gstegmayer/Comparison-of-Protein-learning/README.md

-This repository contains the data and code used in the review of protein sequence embeddings entitled *"Transfer learning in proteomics: comparison of novel learned representations for protein sequences,"* by E. Fenoy, A. Edera and G. Stegmayer (under review).
-Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar).
+This repository contains the data and code used in the review of protein sequence embeddings entitled *"Transfer learning in proteomics: comparison of novel learned representations for protein sequences,"* by E. Fenoy, A. Edera and G. Stegmayer (Briefings in Bioinformatics, Volume 23, Issue 4, July 2022, bbac232, https://doi.org/10.1093/bib/bbac232).
+Research Institute for Signals, Systems and
+Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar).

 <p align="center">